Skip to content

 Phrases with aid/aide

-• To aid and abet (to help someone, usually with someone illicit)
+To aid and abet To help someone, usually to accomplish something illicit or illegal.

-• Thirst-aid station (slang for a place where you can purchase alcohol)
+Thirst-aid station A slang term to refer to a place where one can purchase alcohol.

 Origin of the word aid/aide